mboladop/Pardobymireia-Ecommerce-BE-Stream4project/README.md

 ### What is this website for?

-This is an ecommerce website for people to shop all Pardo by Mireia´s latest products and keep them informed of the brands whereabouts.
+This is an ecommerce website for people to shop all **Pardo by Mireia Pardo** latest products and keep them informed of the brands whereabouts.

 ### How does it work